jhogsett/linkit/README.md

     * click the "upgrade firmware" button on the Linkit webUI
     * point to the lks7688.img firmware file
     * click Upgrade & Restart
+    * wait 3 minutes while the chip upgrades the firmware (showing a continuously blinking wifi LED)
+    * wait 30 seconds for the OS to boot (showing a solid wifi LED for 30 seconds)

 9. Set the chip to "station" mode instead of "access point" mode